 The result?
 The best of both worlds.
 Timeless aesthetics.
 Cutting-edge performance.
 And a whole new way to connect with the car culture of the past—without sacrificing the clean, efficient mobility of the future.

 Last month, I took my electric YM-RX10 to a local track day.
-This wasn’t just a nostalgia trip; it was a full-on, future-forward experience.
+This wasn’t just a nostalgia trip but a full-on, future-forward experience.
 The YM-RX10, with its classic lines and fully modern internals, handled the circuit like it was born for it.
 Crisp cornering, confident acceleration, and silent power—it felt like piloting the soul of an ‘80s icon with the brain of a 2035 supercar.

 What stood out, though, was how many others were doing the same thing.
 I met a fellow enthusiast who had just taken delivery of a fully electrified Chevrolet Camaro Berlinetta Model 2038, lovingly updated by Weyland Mobility Group.
 He was just as passionate about '80s GM designs as I am about early Mazdas.
 His Berlinetta 2038 kept all the right visual cues from the original—sleek, angular lines with a refreshed, aggressive stance.
 It was instantly recognizable but unmistakably next-gen.